 Every week consists of 2 lectures that will cover theory as well exercises regarding the given topic.
 Starting in week 2, students are required to take part in “quizzes” on Canvas that cover the content of the past lecture(s).
 Additionally, there will be two guest lectures.

 Lectures that are a mix of theory and exercise.

 Heintz, J.A., and R.W.
 Parry.
 College Accounting.
 23rd ed., Cengage Learning.

 Any additional literature provided in Canvas documents

 Assignments, participation during the guest lectures, written test.

 Composition final grade

 The final grade consists of the following elements:

-- Written closed-book test (80%).
+• Written test (80%).
 The written test consists of open questions.

-- Assignments, projects and participation during lectures and tutorials (20%).
+• Assignments, projects and participation during lectures (20%).